 C. Quantification of the adjustment under emission reduction commitments

-Irrespective of whether the inventory adjustment is based on a new source, or revisions to methodologies or emission factors, the underlying calculations used to quantify the adjustment under ERCs will be the same.
+Irrespective of whether the inventory adjustment is based on a new source, or recalculations caused by changes to methodologies or emission factors, the underlying calculations used to quantify the adjustment under ERCs will be the same.

 The emission reduction (prior to any adjustments) is expressed as: